Alaska Paralegal Schools

 Top Law Firms for Paralegal Graduates in Alaska

-Jermain Dunnagan & Owens, P.C., based in Anchorage, is one of the most well-known law firms in Alaska, thanks to its success in headline cases in multiple practice areas.
+Jermain Dunnagan & Owens, P.C., based in Anchorage, is one of the most well-known law firms in Alaska thanks to its success in headline cases in multiple practice areas.
 Jermain Dunnagan is active in the community and represents local clients as well as multinational companies.
 The firm routinely seeks to add paralegals and other support staff to its legal team.
-Perkins Coie is regularly recognized by Chambers & Partners as a national leader in law, with noted presence in ten markets including Alaska.
+Perkins Coie is regularly recognized by Chambers & Partners as a national leader in law, with a presence in ten markets including Alaska.
 Its Anchorage office serves clients in practice areas including energy, environmental and natural resources, labor and employment, and many others.
-Its focus on being a diverse and equitable workplace offering opportunities to staff has led to it being named among the 100 Best Companies to Work For by Fortune magazine, making it an excellent firm for recent paralegal graduates to start a career.
+Its focus on maintaining a diverse and equitable workplace offering opportunities to staff has led to it being named among the 100 Best Companies to Work For by Fortune magazine, making it an excellent firm for recent paralegal graduates to start a career.
 Patton Boggs is also highly-ranked by Chambers & Partners, receiving a #2 ranking in Litigation: General Commercial (Alaska).
 Its Anchorage practice specializes in complex litigation of all types, and the firm is consistently hiring for committed paralegals looking to work in a team environment.

 Paralegal Schools and Programs in Alaska

 An asterisk indicates that one or more of the school’s programs have been approved by the American Bar Association (ABA).

 Associate of Applied Science | Paralegal Studies